dguo/dannyguo.com/content/blog/the-decline-of-the-macbook-pro.md

 * Time Machine
     * All the data I care to back up is in [Google Drive](https://www.google.com/drive/), [Dropbox](https://www.dropbox.com/), or [GitHub](https://github.com/).

-The overarching problem with Apple software is that they are tied to Apple hardware, and they don't have web versions.
+The overarching problem with macOS programs is that they are tied to Apple hardware, and they don't have web versions.
 I want my software to be hardware-agnostic.

-One reason to buy into Apple's ecosystem is their pro-privacy stance, but for now, that's not compelling enough.
+One reason to buy into Apple's ecosystem is their pro-privacy stance, but that's not compelling enough for me yet.
 While I don't want to be so reliant on Google services, I'd rather use software from a variety of companies.
-Todoist is better than any solution Apple or Google has produced, and I'm always on the look out for alternatives to other Google products.
+Todoist is better than any similar product that Apple or Google has produced, and I'm always on the look out for new solutions in established categories.

 ## Docker

-As a software developer, I try to do as much development as I can in [Docker](https://www.docker.com/).
+I try to do as much software development as I can in [Docker](https://www.docker.com/).
 However, there are significant performance issues with [Docker for Mac](https://www.docker.com/docker-mac) when using [mounted volumes](https://github.com/docker/for-mac/issues/77).
 The issues aren't very noticeable for small projects, but for working on a medium-sized website, I do all the development on Linux on a five year old Lenovo laptop.
+If I could only fix one issue with using Macs, it'd be this one.

 ## Alternatives

-I've been considering getting a Lenovo [Thinkpad X1 Carbon](https://en.wikipedia.org/wiki/ThinkPad_X1_Carbon) instead.
-It has USB-C ports but still retains legacy USB and HDMI ports.
+I'm considering getting a Lenovo [ThinkPad X1 Carbon](https://en.wikipedia.org/wiki/ThinkPad_X1_Carbon) instead and running Arch Linux on it.
+The X1 has USB-C ports but still retains legacy USB and HDMI ports.
 It's about a half pound lighter than the 13" Macbook Pro, yet it has a 14" screen.
 It even has a matte screen option that I would prefer.
 Its gimmicky feature is a physical webcam cover, which I actually want.

 At this point, the only big thing holding me back from switching is the fact that I want to learn how to develop mobile apps, and a Mac is basically required for iOS development.
-While there are workarounds, they all have enough restrictions and drawbacks that they don't seem viable.
-Some of the other advantages of a Mac are:
+While there are workarounds, they all have enough restrictions and drawbacks that they don't seem very viable.
+Some of the other advantages of sticking with Apple are:

 * [iTerm2](https://iterm2.com/) is the best terminal emulator I've used.
-* There are many native apps for macOS, compared to Linux.
+* There are many more desirable native apps for macOS than for Linux.
-* macOS is more polished and reliable on a day to day basis.
+* macOS is more polished and reliable than Linux on a day to day basis.

-## Conclusion
+## Hope

 Apple is holding their [Worldwide Developers Conference](https://en.wikipedia.org/wiki/Apple_Worldwide_Developers_Conference) in a few weeks, and I hope there will be some positive news regarding the MacBook Pro.
 When I got my first Mac, I checked the shipping status multiple times a day because I was so excited.
 If I decide to stick with Apple now, it would be with great reluctance.
+That's a pretty incredible turnaround but not the kind that Apple wants.